-The brainchild of Carrie Chapman Catt, the League of Women Voters (LWV) was conceived more than a year before ratification of the 19th amendment in August 1920.
+The League of Women Voters (LWV) was conceived more than a year before ratification of the 19th amendment in August 1920.
 The national organization officially organized on February 14, 1920.
 In April, 1920, the Woman’s Suffrage Party of Greater Cleveland prepared to transform into Cleveland’s League of Women Voters.
 On May 29, 1920, the National and State Leagues officially inducted the Cleveland LWV at the Hotel Hollenden with public ceremonies the previous evening.

 From its beginning, the LWV worked to educate all voters through nonpartisan voter guides and candidate debates.
 Clevelander Belle Sherwin introduced voter guides in 1921, which became nationally adopted.
 Over the decades, these guides have appeared in multiple languages in newspapers, their member publication, and as standalone publications.
 The LWV provides details about candidates’ positions on issues, interviews, and suggestions on where to find out more.
 Today, the LWV operates a nationwide online voting guide, www.vote441.org.